-Our guest on Honest Conversations today is Armando Chocron, Project Manager at Accel Construction Management.
+Our guest on Behind the Builders today is Armando Chocron, Project Manager at Accel Construction Management.
 Armando has a Masters in Engineering which he completed while starting his career in construction, and now has over 6 years experience in the industry.
 Join us as we dive into why Armando thinks a Masters can have so much value in construction, the struggles and best advice for transitioning between roles, the value of experience, and more!

 Q: Can you discuss a little bit about what initially attracted you to the construction industry and how you first got involved in it.